Characterization of qutrit channels in terms of their covariance and symmetry properties: Introduction

 To see the root of the problem for characterization of higher dimensional channels, let us take the simplest example of $d=3$.
 A qutrit state can be described by a matrix $\rho=\frac{1}{3}(I+ {\sqrt3} {\bf r}\cdot {\bf \Gamma})$, where $\Gamma_{1}$ to $\Gamma_8$ are the Gell-Mann matrices (a Hermitian basis for the Lie algebra of $su(3)$), and ${\bf r}$ is an 8-dimensional vector with ${\bf r}\cdot{\bf r}\leq 1$.
 Therefore the role of the two-dimensional Bloch sphere is played by a 7 dimensional sphere, however the point and the root of difficulty is that not all the vectors inside this sphere represent physical states, i.e. positive states $\rho$.
 In general any completely positive map induces an affine transformation on the vector ${\bf r}$ in the form ${\bf r}\lo {\bf r'}={\bf \Lambda}{\bf r}+{\bf t}$.
 For qubits, local unitary changes of basis for the input and output spaces, diagonalize the matrix $\Lambda$, hence lead to the form (\ref{qubitform}), however for qutrits, the parameters of these local unitaries ($SU(3)\otimes SU(3)$) are much less than those of ${\bf \Lambda}$ (which is equal to $8^2$) and this diagonalization is not possible.
 This renders a complete characterization of qutrit channels difficult.\\

 Nevertheless, the problem of characterizing qutrit maps, has been tackled from different points of view.
 In \cite{checinska}, a special class of qutrit channels whose matrix $\Lambda$ of affine transformation is already diagonal has been studied to find the complete positivity constraints on qutrit channels.
-In \cite{Byrd} qudit channels with special class of Kraus operators, i.e. unitary, Hermitian, and orthogonal, have been investigated. \\
+In \cite{Byrd}, general properties of the affine map on polarization vectors, obtained from completely positive maps on d-level states (qudits) ,has been obtained.
+In particular special classes of qudit channels with special class of Kraus operators, i.e. unitary, Hermitian, and orthogonal, have been investigated. \\

 In this work, we follow a different approach to categorize qutrit channels in terms of their covariance or symmetry property under some discrete or continuous symmetry group.
 Our study like the ones in \cite{Ruskai} and \cite{Fujiwara} does not provide an exhaustive characterization of qutrit channels, but provides a framework for a better understanding of the space of qutrit channels.
 This study sheds light on some aspects of these channels which we hope along with other studies will pave the way for a full characterization of these channels in the future.\\